beerdecoded/Beer_ITS_analysis/README.md

 Altogether, we demonstrated that coupling simple laboratory procedures with DNA sequencing and metagenomic analysis can allow the detection of the microbial content in commercial beer and can easily trigger a tripartite conversation between the general public, the scientists and professional brewers.

+for more informations you can look at at the public summary of the progect on [kudos](https://www.growkudos.com/publications/10.12688%25252Ff1000research.12564.1/reader)

 ## Content of the repository

+###	Sup_Data folder:

--	Sup_Data folder: Preliminary analysis of the FASTQ files for 39 Beers
+	-	Preliminary analysis of the FASTQ files for 39 Beers
+	-	Preprocessed results: BeerDecoded_seq_res_clean.csv or .xlsx

--	Code folder:
+###	Code folder:

 		The scripts that were used on the 	cluster:

 			-	mapping_Beer_to_ITS.sh
 			-	BEER_DeCoded_ITS_count.sh
 		R statistical analysis of the preprocessed results: 	-